Australian Bank Admits To Accidentally Sending 10,000 Customer Accounts To Wrong Email Address

 The staff is responsible for the gaffe.
 In total, throughout 2016 and 2017, 651 internal emails, containing data related to 10,000 customers, were mistakenly sent to a wrong email address.

 Apparently, internal investigation reveals, the staff failed to include “.au” at the end of the domain name.
 Instead of sending the emails to cba.com.au, they sent them to cba.com.
-Ironically, and luckily for the Commonwealth Bank of Australia, cba.com was, at the time, owned by a United States cyber security company.
+Ironically, and luckily for the Commonwealth Bank of Australia, cba.com was, at the time, owned by a United States cybersecurity company.
 Prior to that, the domain was owned by an American financial services company called Cheslock Bakker & Associates.

 “We want our customers to know that we are committed to being more transparent about data security and privacy matters,” bank officials said in a statement supplied to the Sydney Morning Herald.